IAmMaulik/Sternet/README.md

 ![Product Name Screen Shot](images/screenshot.png)

-The Sternet Wb Browser is the perfect web bowser for you!
+The Sternet Web Browser is the perfect web bowser for you!
 Here's why:
 * You care about your privacy and don't want your information to be sold
 * You want a fully customisable experience with your browser